TJ Friedl Player Props: Reds vs. Braves

-The Cincinnati Reds and TJ Friedl, who went 0-for-3 last time in action, take on Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+TJ Friedl -- 1-for-4 with a double in his most recent game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Spencer Strider on the hill, on April 12 at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Braves.
+He had a one-hit performance in his most recent game (1-for-4) against the Braves.

 TJ Friedl Game Info & Props vs. the Braves